akuklev/HOCC/README.md

 - HCCC the programming language could be extended to embrace quantum algorithms and interacting quantum automata.
 - HCCC the proof calculus could be extended to embrace the [“Affine logic for constructive mathematics” (M. Shulman)](https://arxiv.org/abs/1805.07518).

-# A long way to go
+# A proof language we'd enjoy using?
+A long way to go...

 Human readers understand implicit conversions immediately, forgive minor omissions, and think along with the author, so they are able to bridge nontrivial gaps and transform arguments "mutatis mutandis" once they grasp the idea.
 Any attempt at formalization is plagued by the pain to elaborate all of this explicitly.
 - Convincing the machine that an obvious equality holds is especially frustrating, so we need to use every approach available to eliminate unneccesary type conversions: parallel reductions (“The Taming of the Rew”) and equations on neutral terms (New Equations for Neutral Terms), coersions along observational equality (“Observational Equality meets CiC”), the universe of explicitly propositional types (“Definitional proof-irrelevance without K”), and limited predicate subtyping (“Predicate Subtyping with Proof Irrelevance”).